Table of Contents

 Preventing a cardiac arrest is a very challenging thing to do.
-One of the best ways we can prevent a cardiac arrest is to identify those individuals at risk as early as possible.
+One of the best ways is to identify individuals at risk as early as possible.
 In order to do this, organizations like Simon’s Heart screen the hearts of thousands of children.

 If an individual is identified as having a high-risk condition that could lead to a cardiac arrest, that child is referred to a cardiologist, who will come up with the best treatment plan for preventing a problem before it occurs.

 How do you treat a sudden cardiac arrest?

 The first thing to do is feel around the neck for a pulse.
 The carotid artery (blood vessel that brings blood from the heart to the brain) runs along the side of the neck.
 If you press over the area with your fingers, you will feel a pulsation if someone is alive.

 To practice feeling a carotid pulse, feel along one side of your neck until you notice the pulsation.
 The pulse is almost always in the same location.
 If the individual does not have a pulse, then they have suffered a cardiac arrest.
 You should immediately call 911 and start performing CPR.
 If the person does have a pulse, it’s not cardiopulmonary arrest.
 If you think there is an emergency, always call 911.

 If you think someone has suffered a sudden cardiac arrest, follow the Chain of Survival: